 More than just a document camera, the CZUR Shine800 Pro Portable doubles as a portable scanner that one can easily bring around.

 The CZUR Shine800 Pro Portable can scan a flat, A4 document in under one second per page.
 Scanning multiple pages will be easy and fast.
 Contracts, photos, receipts, IDs and similar documents can be captured easily.
+It can be used as a camera projector for the classroom in addition to other uses.

 An LED light around the lens illuminates the scan area when in a dimly lit room and the LED light’s brightness can be controlled by a button located on the stand’s base.
 This camera also supports video recording.